mattbeicke/swen-project/docs/DesignDoc.md

 ### Unit Testing and Code Coverage

 Our strategy for unit testing was ensure everything is covered, all possible cases.
+Since we were unsure what the "ufundapi" tests were for (as there was like 3 lines of code in that java class) we chose to ignore the premade test case.
+In retrospect we should have asked how to test for that.

 Currently (end of Sprint 3) our code coverage is the following:

 ![Code Coverage Report](codecoverage.png)